 Long Walk Home

-Local attorney Robert Messick has announced his plans to hike all 2,190 miles of the Appalachian Trail.
+Local attorney Robert Messick left in April 2017 to hike all 2,190 miles of the Appalachian Trail.
 We are honored that he has chosen to use his journey to raise funds and awareness for Talbot Interfaith Shelter!

-For media inquiries, or if you would like to help raise funds for the Long Walk Home, contact Jayme Dingler at email@example.com
+For media inquiries, or to have Robert do a presentation for your organization, contact Jayme Dingler at firstname.lastname@example.org

 Support Robert's Journey

 Click the button to the right and go to our secure donation page where you can give a one-time or recurring gift with your credit/debit card, or via PayPal.
 Making a recurring donation will help us support families year round.

 Follow Robert's Social Media and Trail Journal!

 Why is Robert hiking the Appalachian Trail?
 He says:

 "I am often asked why I want to hike the Appalachian Trail, a distance of 2,190 miles spanning from Georgia to Maine, and usually requiring 5-6 months to complete.
 What is the point in carrying all my belongings, food, and water strapped to my back, day after day, while trudging up and down mountains in rain, sleet, snow, and occasionally, sunshine?
 For me, it’s a great opportunity to support my community and my favorite non-profit organization, the Talbot Interfaith Shelter, while sharing my trail adventures with those who appreciate the benefits of having a top-notch homeless shelter within our community.